puma/puma/docs/systemd.md

 # Preferably configure a non-privileged user
 # User=

+# The path to the puma application root
+# Also replace the "<WD>" place holders below with this path.
+WorkingDirectory=

 # The command to start Puma
 # Replace "<WD>" below, with the application root or working directory
 ExecStart=bundle exec puma -C <WD>/shared/puma.rb --daemon